Introduction to Dampers in Vehicle Suspension System

 What are the types of dampers used in automobile suspension?

 There are several types of dampers used in automobile suspension systems, including hydraulic, gas-charged, and electronic dampers.
 Hydraulic dampers are the most common and use a piston that moves through a hydraulic fluid to absorb shock.
-Gas-charged dampers use pressurized gas to improve damping performance, while electronic dampers use sensors and computer-controlled valves to adjust damping rates in real time.
+Gas-charged dampers use pressurized gas to improve damping performance, while electronic dampers use and computer-controlled valves to adjust damping rates in real time.

 What is damper performance?